 1.5 Parliamentarian shall:

-1.51 Ensure that meetings of the OSC are conducted in accordance with parliamentary rules and procedures
+1.51 Ensure that proceedings of the OSC are conducted in accordance with parliamentary rules and procedures.

 1.6 Removal of Officers

-Any officer of the OSC may be removed from office by two-thirds (2/3) of the vote of the quorum of the members of the OSC at any regularly scheduled or special meeting.
+Any officer of the OSC may be removed from office by two-thirds of the vote of the members present at any regularly scheduled or special meeting.